dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/set-up-sso-okta.md

 ### Enable Okta Native Auth (beta)

+There are two ways to enable Okta depending on how you access dbt Cloud:

-- For users accessing dbt Cloud at cloud.getdbt.com, contact your account manager to gain access to the Okta configuration UI
+- If you access dbt Cloud using an [Access URL](/docs/deploy/regions-ip-addresses), such as `cloud.getdbt.com`, contact your account manager to gain access to the Okta configuration UI.
-- For users accessing dbt Cloud deployed in a VPC, enable the `native_okta` feature flag in the dbt Cloud admin backend.
+* If you access dbt Cloud using a virtual private cloud (VPC), enable the `native_okta` feature flag in the dbt Cloud admin backend.

 ### Supplying credentials